How you learn

 The amount of contact time depends on the language(s) studied and the content papers chosen.
 Students should expect per content paper one two-hour lecture per week plus one to two supervisions per term.

-If you choose to combine an AMES language with a modern European language from the MML Faculty, then you will also have an MML Director of Studies for the modern European language element of your course as well as the staff below.
+If you choose to combine an AMES language with a modern European language from the MMLL Faculty, then you will also have an MMLL Director of Studies for the modern European language element of your course as well as the staff below.

 |Typical Offer Conditions